ChainlinkResources/docs/source/includes/goldmine/_nodes.md

 }
 ```

-Configure a `NetworkNode` to join a specific peer-to-peer `Network`.
-Upon successful validation and creation of the `NetworkNode` the platform attempts to deploy it asynchronously.
-Depending on the `Network` (i.e., its consensus protocol, security model, etc.) and the target infrastructure (i.e., AWS, Azure or locally via Docker), various enrichment of the deployed `NetworkNode` occurs.
+Configure a `Node` to join a specific peer-to-peer `Network`.
+Upon successful validation and creation of the `Node` the platform attempts to deploy it asynchronously.
+Depending on the `Network` (i.e., its consensus protocol, security model, etc.) and the target infrastructure (i.e., AWS, Azure or locally via Docker), various enrichment of the deployed `Node` occurs.
 See [Orchestration](#orchestration).

 ### URL Parameters